construction site 24/7 protection los angeles valley alarm solar powered surveillance unit gardena

 Traditional cameras record footage but do nothing to stop theft in progress.
 You review video the next morning showing exactly when thieves entered, exactly what they took, and exactly how long they spent on your property.
 But the equipment is still gone.

 Recording creates evidence for police reports and insurance claims.
 It doesn't create protection.
-That's the fundamental failure of passive systems for construction site overnight security — they document theft instead of preventing it.
+That's the fundamental failure of passive systems for overnight construction security.
+They document theft instead of preventing it.

 Common After-Hours Problems That Push Contractors Toward 24/7 Protection